We Are Reasonable People

 We Are Reasonable People is a compilation album released by Warp Records on 29 June 1998.
 The title of the album is a backronym of WARP.
-It peaked at number 14 on the UK R&B Albums Chart.
+It reached number 14 on the UK R&B Albums Chart.

 Critical reception

-Music Week gave the album a positive review, stating that the album "will certainly appeal to existing fans and act as a good introduction to anyone interested in the sound of the underground."

-Brainwashed listed We Are Reasonable People as the 3rd best compilation album of 1998.
+Music Week gave the album a positive review, writing that it would "certainly appeal to existing fans and act as a good introduction to anyone interested in the sound of the underground".
+Brainwashed listed We Are Reasonable People as the third-best compilation album of 1998.
 In 2013, Fact placed "Freeman Hardy & Willis Acid" at number 10 on their list of the 50 best Aphex Twin tracks.